-- Gray LED means information, just displays a value. - · Green LED means OK, the entry has a good value. - Yellow LED means notification, you have to check the value, but it is not an error. - Red LED means error, you have to do something to solve the issue.
+- · Gray LED means information, just display a value. - Green LED means OK, the entry has a good value. - Yellow LED means notification, you have to check the value, but it is not an error. - Red LED means error, you have to do something to solve the issue.